-Now that we’re in the midst of the 2020-2021 flu season, rates of influenza are beginning to climb again (although at a lesser rate than previous years due to COVID-19).
+Now that we’re in the midst of the 2020-2021 flu season, rates of influenza are beginning to climb again (although at a lesser rate than in previous years due to COVID-19).
 It’s important to be aware of flu-like symptoms and the difference between a virus and bacteria.
-Here are some red flags to look for.
+Here are some red flags to look for and prepare for flu season.

 1. You are under 2 years old or over 65.